giotto-ai/giotto-tda/CONTRIBUTING.rst

 Contribution guidelines and standards
 -------------------------------------

-Before sending you pull request for review, make sure your changes are consistent with the guidelines and follow the coding style below.
+Before sending your pull request for review, make sure your changes are consistent with the guidelines and follow the coding style below.

 General guidelines and philosophy for contribution